hiblaphp/promise/README.md

 $promise->isFulfilled(); // false — no result was produced
 ```

 Critically, **cancellation only applies to pending promises**.
-Once a promise has fulfilled or rejected, its result is final.
-Calling `cancel()` on an already-settled promise is always a no-op — the result cannot be undone, and no `onCancel()` handlers fire.
+Once a promise
+has fulfilled or rejected, its result is final.
+Calling `cancel()` on an
+already-settled promise is always a no-op.
 ```php
 // Cancelling an already-fulfilled promise — no-op
 $promise = Promise::resolved('done');